The new year is bringing changes to road traffic laws in Germany, Austria and Switzerland. Learn all about them here:

 Bicycle Laws Germany 2025

-In October 2024, the new StVO came into force in Germany, giving municipalities some tools.
+In October 2024, the newest amendment to the German road traffic ordinance (StVO) came into force, giving municipalities some new ways to designing bike infrastructure.
 The first effects will hopefully be actively noticeable from spring 2025, when the associated administrative regulations are adopted.
 The StVO 2024 particularly facilitates the construction of

 - bike lanes